• NEW CLASS FORMAT BEGINNING FEBRUARY 2026… ALL CLASSES ARE NOW 1 DAY, SATURDAY ONLY. SEE THE BLACKSMITHING SCHOOL PAGE FOR MORE INFO.

 Come learn blacksmithing!

-Details are in the School of Blacksmithing section.
+Details are on the School of Blacksmithing page.

 How do I know if I would enjoy a blacksmithing class?